 I have lived in my home country, China, for 20 years of my life.
 In 2015, I decided to study in Australia.
-A year after, I met him in a business class: a British Australian.
+Two years after, I met him in a business class: a British Australian.
 Perhaps I remember those initial interactions so clearly since he usually raised his hand to answer questions in every class as a display of his intelligence.
 I remembered his name because such ‘overconfident’ behaviour was impressive and very new to me; I was not used to a culture or society that encourages such confidence.
 In China, humility is much more valued and consequently that was what I found more attractive.

 We started to talk to each other after a teamwork activity during class and slowly began to find common interests.
 I was invested in learning about British history, and him about ancient Chinese history.
 He gradually became friendlier and asked to meet up a few times, however, I turned him down because I did not like a person that is too ‘overconfident’.
 After a month I started to spend time with him, since I was moved and a little surprised by his eagerness.
 We went to several places and had many adventures together: such as escape rooms, rock climbing and road trips.
 For over two months I was happy to have made a new friend — until he asked me to be his girlfriend one day.

 I was shocked, and my mind went completely blank, before I eventually blurted out that I didn’t know.
 I was so perplexed because he’d never even told me that he liked me before.
 To this he was confused and said: “But I tried to keep a fuller beard for you since many Australian girls seem to prefer men with beards.”
 I laughed in response, saying: “But most Chinese girls prefer men without beards since they usually do look younger!”